peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Deprecated.</b> Use EDecimal from PeterO.Numbers/com.upokecenter.numbers.

 Creates a binary floating-point number from this object's value.
-Note that if the binary floating-point number contains a negative exponent, the resulting value might not be exact.
-However, the resulting binary float will contain enough precision to accurately convert it to a 32-bit or 64-bit floating point number (float or double).
+Note that if the binary floating-point number contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value.
+(NOTE: This documentation previously said the binary float will contain enough precision to accurately convert it to a 32-bit or 64-bit floating point number.
+Due to double rounding, this will generally not be the case for certain numbers converted from decimal to ExtendedFloat via this method and in turn converted to  `double`  or  `float` .)

 <b>Returns:</b>